Smoking, Drinking and Drug Use (SDD) Among Young People in England Survey: Information for schools

 Who is carrying out the study and who is it being conducted for?

-The study is being carried out by NFER and Ipsos MORI, a leading market research organisation that has extensive experience of carrying out surveys of young people.
-NFER and Ipsos MORI have been commissioned to conduct the survey by NHS Digital.
+The study is being carried out by Ipsos MORI, a leading market research organisation which has extensive experience of carrying out surveys of young people.
+Ipsos MORI have been asked to conduct the survey by NHS Digital.
 NHS Digital has a responsibility to collect, analyse and publish health data, including that on young people’s health.
 The funding for the survey has come from the Department of Health and Social Care.